 Crossing the border into England and Northumbria, we reach striking Alnwick Castle where we have included a privately guided visit.
 Dating back 1000 years, the grand staterooms and lavish furnishings will not disappoint.
-Home to the current Duke and Duchess of Northumberland, Alnwick Castle is also famous for having featured in numerous TV series and movies such as special editions of Downton Abbey, and of course as mysterious ‘Hogwarts’ in the Harry Potter series.
-In the afternoon we will also enjoy a stop in the beautiful city of Durham with its majestic cathedral.
+Home to the current Duke and Duchess of Northumberland, Alnwick Castle is also famous for having featured in numerous TV series and movies, such as special editions of Downton Abbey, and of course as mysterious ‘Hogwarts’ in the Harry Potter series.
+In the afternoon we enjoy a stop in the beautiful city of Durham with its majestic cathedral.
 Later, we continue to the historic walled town of York where we stay the next three nights.
 Tonight promises to be memorable as we dine at the Guy Fawkes Inn.
 Standing in the shadow of York Minster, this is the birthplace of the notorious plotter Guido Fawkes.

 Day 10: York sightseeing and Betty’s Café Tea Rooms

 This morning will be spent exploring York.
 Following an orientation walk around the city with your Tour Manager, the rest of the morning will be at leisure.
 The Minster, the largest gothic church in England is a must see, whilst the narrow streets around the historic ‘Shambles’ (the preserved medieval street) offer great shopping or, perhaps take a leisurely walk along the Roman built city walls.
 This afternoon we indulge in a decadent afternoon tea of dainty sandwiches, handmade cakes, scones and specialty teas at ‘Betty’s Café Tea Rooms’, with its art deco interior, curved windows and ornate mirrors.

-Driving east, we stop at Pickering where we board a heritage train of the North Yorkshire Moors Railway for the ride to the coastal town of Whitby, once home to the famous explorer Captain Cook.
+Driving north, we stop at Pickering where we board a heritage train of the North Yorkshire Moors Railway for the ride to the coastal town of Whitby, once home to the famous explorer Captain Cook.
 Sit back and relax as we pass by charming villages, such as Goathland - known to many as Aidensfield in the television series Heartbeat, and the bewitching Hogsmeade Station in the first Harry Potter film.
-Arriving in Whitby, we visit both Whitby’s Benedictine abbey and the Captain Cook Memorial Museum before enjoying a fish & chip lunch.
+Arriving in Whitby, we visit both Whitby’s Benedictine abbey and the Captain Cook Memorial Museum and enjoy a fish & chip lunch.
 Your evening is at leisure in York.